eembc/energyrunner/README.md

 If you see warnings about missing VISA drivers, ignore them.
 (The code supports VISA test hardware, but it is irrelevant for performance testing.)

 Click "initialize" under the benchmark section and the runner will mount the device and handshake.
 At this point, you can issue commands to the DUT by typing `dut <command>` in the User Console input line.
+Also note that the `Model: kws01` has been automatically populated.
+Handshaking with the DUT causes the DUT to print a special query message alerting the runner of the correct model inputs to use.

 ![Figure 4.
 Result of initializating benchmark](img/img-3.png)